kubapeter/portfolio/Coursera Courses/Specializations/JavaScript for Beginners/Animation with JavaScript and jQuery/Week 1/README.md

 - Identify and fix coding and logic problems when they emerge while working on a project.
 - Demonstrate proficiency with both JavaScript and jQuery for accessing and manipulating elements on a web page.

-## Subjects covered
--

 ## Coding practice

-There are 16 challenges for week 2.
+There are 2 activities 20 practice challenges for week 1.
+The activities have the same goal: to create a folding sidebar menu.
+The first activity solves this problem with JavaScript, without using the jQuery library, the second activity uses only jQuery.
 [This folder](./Challenges) contains the [description](./Challenges/README.md) of the challenges, and the solutions.